-Copies of the Compliance Plan, as adopted and as amended from c.
+b.
+Copies of the Compliance Plan, as adopted and as amended from time to time.

+c.
 List of Compliance Committee members, including the names and ordinary job titles and responsibilities of such individuals and the periods such individuals served on the committee.